ccrma/chugins/DbMdaTalkbox/readme.md

 The DbMdaTalkbox chugin is a port of Paul Keller's open-source vst plugin here: http://mda.smartelectronix.com/ and
 here: https://sourceforge.net/projects/mda-vst.
-It is now GPL2 and MIT licensed.
+It is GPL2 and MIT licensed.

 mda-Talkbox implements an LPC (linear-predictive-coding) vocoder to produce wonderfully robotic sounds.

+Vocoders combine two inputs, the carrier and the modulator, to produce an output signal.
+Typically, the carrier is a musical instrument output and the modulator is a speech-like-signal.
+In this implementation, the DbMdaTalkbox access a single stereo input signal with the modulator in the left channel and the carrier in the right.
+ChucK's `Pan2` ugen can be used to produce a stereo channel from two mono inputs.

 ### API